-Substantial quantities of inbound freight come from the Northeast and Midwest portions of the U.S. Rail freight moves outbound to nearby northeastern and midwestern Appalachian states, with Ohio and New York as major destinations for commodities originating in Rhode Island.
-Processed fish products are also shipped to Washington.
-Through traffic makes up a small portion of total rail traffic in Rhode Island.
-This is mostly due to absence of a Class I railroad in the state and the necessity to connect to CSX in Massachusetts and Norfolk-Southern in Connecticut.
-The only through commodity is iron or steel products shipped from Virginia and Arkansas to Massachusetts.
+Substantial quantities of inbound rail freight come from the Midwest portions of the United States.
+Rail freight moves outbound to nearby northeastern and midwestern Appalachian states, with Indiana and New York as major destinations for rail freight commodities originating in Rhode Island.
+Outbound rail traffic makes up a small portion of total rail traffic in Rhode Island.
+The majority of freight rail outbound traffic is generated from the automotive industry.

-Motor vehicle imports to the Port of Davisville represent an opportunity for port development and development in the state.
-Another vehicle supply chain is rail shipments from Indiana, Kentucky and Michigan for the growing northeast and New England market.
-Rail traffic supports automotive supply chains in the state and represents a great opportunity for Rhode Island.
+Motor vehicle imports to the Port of Davisville continue to represent an opportunity for port development and development in the state.
+Although much smaller than the auto shipments via waterborne freight, another vehicle supply chain of importance are rail shipments for the growing Northeast and New England market from Ohio, Indiana, and Illinois.
+Rail traffic supports automotive supply chains in the state and represents a continued opportunity for Rhode Island.
 There is already a strong base in Rhode Island for chemicals, plastics and pharmaceuticals manufacturing, and Rhode Island can explore opportunities for expanding high-value chemicals manufacturing.
-Due to Marcellus shale natural gas developments, Rhode Island may also enjoy the benefits of cheaper natural gas.
 With the low cost of operating facilities due to lower input costs, development in the chemical industry in Rhode Island may increase.
-Illinois, Iowa, Indiana, and New Jersey grow in importance by 2030 for chemicals and plastics products shipped to support a growing chemicals and plastics industry.
+By value, Motor Vehicles represent the most valuable commodity moved inbound via rail for both 2021 and the 2050 forecast years.
+For 2021, Motor Vehicle imports via rail represented \$366.7 million dollars in value and by 2050 it is forecasted to grow to \$558.5 million in value.

-Construction activity in the Northeast and New England states has been increasing lately due to strengthening residential market and stronger growth in nonresidential structures market.
-Total construction spending is expected to increase 2.5 percent.
-Shipments of Portland cement, lumber, stone, concrete products and iron and steel on rail will support that growth.
-Inbound shipments are forecasted to grow at 3.5 percent per year for Portland cement from 2013 to 2030 by weight, and concrete products will grow by 7.6 percent per year.
+While construction activity in the Northeast has witnessed tremendous volatility in recent years due to the COVID-19 pandemic, Primary Iron and Steel Products as well as Portland Cement and Treated Wood Products remained within the top ten of commodities by value moved inbound via rail in 2021.
+Total construction related commodity imports are expected to continue to grow to 2050.
+Shipments of Portland Cement, Treated Wood, Stone, and Primary iron and Steel products on rail will support that growth.
+Inbound shipments are forecasted to grow at 1.3 percent per year for Portland Cement from 2021 to 2050 by weight, and lumber products will grow by 3.7 percent per year.